roncli/LibWowAPI/README.markdown

   * Replaced all fields named just "ID" with a more descriptive property.
   * Refactored Character and Guild objects to use the Spec and Glyph classes from the Data.Talents namespace.
   * Refactored Character objects to use new Talent class from the Data.Talent namespace.
+  * Refactored Auction objects to use new RealmName class from the Realm namespace.

 ## Classes